top of page

 The International Conference for the Study of Political Thought

 The David and Elaine Spitz Prize is awarded every year for the best books in liberal and/or democratic theory published two years earlier.
-The 2021 co-winners are Katrina Forrester's In the Shadow of Justice: Postwar Liberalism and the Remaking of Political Philosophy and Massimiliano Tomba's Insurgent Universality: An Alternative Legacy of Modernity.
+The 2024 winner is Stefan Eich's The Currency of Politics: The Political Theory of Money from Aristotle to Keynes.
 Please read the Prize Committee's commendations here.

 The International Conference for the Study of Political Thought is an international, interdisciplinary organization of scholars and informed citizens interested in preserving and encouraging a broad, humanistic style of thinking about politics.
 Founded in Toronto in 1967 by J.G.A.
 Pocock, Melvin Richter, and Neal Wood, CSPT is now composed of an extensive network of affiliated groups and scholarly organizations.
 The organization aims to hold one major conference each year on a topic of broad theoretical and political significance, drawing together scholars from intellectual history, political and social theory, philosophy and related fields.
 In addition to our annual conference, we plan to organize smaller gatherings – workshops, lectures, panels – on contemporary themes from a theoretically and historically sensitive perspective.